 Whether you’re a die-hard cyclist or a casual rider, there is an online cycle class for every taste and budget.
-With high-end brands such as Peloton and LES MILLS On Demand delivering on technology and the in-studio experience of cult-favorites like SoulCycle delivering its studio classes to your living room, it’s never been simpler to hop on the bike at home.
-Aside from cycling, brands like SWEAT On Demand have more affordable and diverse workouts for a well-rounded fitness experience.
-For solo riders who prefer to work without a screen, plug into CardioCast for your very own guided-classes with a personal instructor in your ear.
+Our top pick is Peloton because its useful technology is ideal for an awesome in-studio experience.
+Aside from cycling, brands like Studio SWEAT onDemand have more affordable and diverse workouts for a well-rounded fitness experience.
+For solo riders who prefer to work without a screen, plug into CardioCast for your very own guided classes with a personal instructor in your ear.

 What Type of Bike Can I Use for Online Cycling Classes?

-There are many options for indoor stationary bikes, including budget-friendly ones (under roughly $300) and luxury price ranges.
+There are many options for indoor stationary bikes, including budget-friendly ones (under $300) and luxury price ranges.
 For more serious riders who pedal daily, it’s wise to invest in a higher-quality bike that will stand the test of time.

 How Do I Adjust My Seat and Handlebars?

 Your seat should be high enough to allow your knees to bend at a 90-degree angle, with a soft bend maintained at the knee as the leg extends.
 The handlebar should also be adjusted to maintain a slight bend in the elbow and raised higher if bending over pulls too much along the back at any point.
-Read individual guidelines when setting up your bike and check with your chosen online class if they offer additional safety recommendations.
+Read individual guidelines when setting up your bike and check with your chosen online class for additional safety recommendations.